-

 Based on the results of clinical studies and monitoring of Mexidol® after its release on the market, no signals of its interaction with other drugs have been identified.

-If you are pregnant, breastfeeding, planning pregnancy, or suspect you may be pregnant, consult your physician before taking Mexidol®.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning a pregnancy, consult your doctor before using this medication.
 Mexidol® is contraindicated during pregnancy and breastfeeding.

-During the drug administration period, caution should be exercised when performing work requiring quick
+While taking the drug, caution should be exercised when performing work that requires quick

 3. Mode of administration of Mexidol®

-The dose and duration of use of the drug is selected by the doctor depending on the disease and its severity.
-The doctor will prescribe the necessary dose and duration of use of the drug.
-In addition, you may need to use several drugs to treat the disease.
+The dose and duration of use are determined by your doctor based on the condition and its severity.
+Your doctor will prescribe the required dose and duration of use.
+You may also need to combine medications to treat your condition.

-The maximum daily dose for adult patients should not exceed 1200 mg.
+The maximum daily dose for adults should not exceed 1200 mg.

-The use of the drug for different indications is different.
-Below are the features of the use of the drug for various diseases.
+The use of this medication varies for different indications.
+Below are the specifics of its use for various conditions.

 In case of cerebral infarction (ischemic stroke), Mexidol® is administered intravenously by drip at 500 mg (10 ml) 2 times a day for 10 days, after which a transition is made to taking oral dosage forms at a dose of 250 mg 3 times a day for 60 days.

-In case of traumatic brain injury and consequences of traumatic brain injury, Mexidol® is used for 10-15 days intravenously by drip at 200-500 mg 2-4 times a day, after which it is recommended to switch to the tablet form of the drug.
+For traumatic brain injury and the consequences of traumatic brain injury, Mexidol® is administered intravenously for 10-15 days at a dose of 200-500 mg 2-4 times daily, after which a transition to tablet form is recommended.

-For mild (moderate) cognitive disorders, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously by drip or intravenously by slow jet for 14 days, after which it is recommended to take Mexidol® in tablet form.
+For mild (moderate) cognitive impairment, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously by drip or intravenously by slow stream for 14 days, after which it is recommended to take Mexidol® in tablet form.

 For anxiety disorders, the drug is administered intramuscularly at a daily dose of 100-300 mg per day for 14-30 days, after which it is recommended to take Mexidol® in tablet form.